The Hidden Framework Most Founders Miss When Choosing a Cofounder Coach

 How often do you want to meet?

-Meeting cadence shapes the depth and momentum of the coaching relationship.
-Weekly or biweekly sessions create space for deeper pattern recognition.
-Monthly sessions allow more distance—and can still be powerful for self-reflective teams.
+Meeting frequency shapes the depth and momentum of the coaching relationship.
+Weekly or biweekly sessions create space for deeper pattern recognition and real-time support.
+Monthly sessions allow more distance between reflections but can still be powerful for self-aware teams.

 Choose frequent sessions if: